 Wear a broad brimmed hat.

-Keep the garden gloves on as much as possible to protect the backs of your hands, but use a tenacious water-resistant sunscreen, like Raw Elements, on the backs of your hands too because you know you're going to take those gloves off for some gardening tasks.
-Be sure to reapply your sunscreen during the day too.
+Keep the garden gloves on as much as possible to protect the backs of your hands, but use a tenacious water-resistant sunscreen like my Sheer Strength Pure Physical Water Resistant Sunscreen SPF 30+.
+It comes in my SunSavvy Kit.
+Reapply it during the day on the backs of your hands because you know you're going to take those gloves off for some gardening tasks.